 Grant recipients will be required to: 1) attend a two-hour workshop in October, 2023, 2) develop with Gallery staff and lead on their own at least one museum session for a course they are offering in the 2023–24 academic year, and 3) assess the museum session’s impact on student learning.
 The goal of the grant program is to equip faculty with visual-analytical tools and pedagogies to apply in their own teaching and research, as well as to introduce the Gallery as an academic resource available to STEM disciplines and the medical field.

 The grants are open to all Yale instructors of record, including tenured and tenure-track faculty, clinical instructional faculty, lecturers, lectors, and part-time acting instructors (PTAIs) who are teaching in the 2023–24 academic year.

-Award notifications will be sent on or before October 5, 2022.
+Award notifications will be sent on September 29, 2023.

 These grants are generously supported through the YangTse Foundation Fund for programs fostering the interdisciplinary appreciation of art and architecture across the academic curriculum.